-Overview Intel Hyper-Threading Capable Displays whether the processor is Hyper-Threading (HT) capable or not.
-64-Bit Technology Displays whether 64-bit technology is used or not.
-Memory Memory Installed Displays the total computer memory installed.
-Memory Available Displays the total computer memory available.
+Overview Memory Available Displays the total computer memory available.
 Memory Speed Displays the memory speed.
-Displays single or dual channel mode.
-Memory Channel Mode Memory Technology Displays the technology that is used for the memory.
-Devices Displays the panel type of the computer.
-Panel Type Video Controller Displays the video controller information of the computer.
+Memory Channel Mode Displays single or dual channel mode.
+Memory Technology Displays the technology that is used for the memory.
+DIMM A Size Displays the total DIMM A computer memory available, with memory type.
+DIMM B Size Displays the total DIMM B computer memory available, with memory type.
+Devices Panel Type Displays the panel type of the computer.
+Video Controller Displays the video controller information of the computer.
 Video Memory Displays the video memory information of the computer.
 Wi-Fi Device Displays the wireless device information of the computer.
 Native Resolution Displays the native resolution of the computer.
 Video BIOS Version Displays the video BIOS version of the computer.
 Audio Controller Displays the audio controller information of the computer.

-Displays the Bluetooth device information of the computer.
+Bluetooth Device Displays the Bluetooth device information of the computer.